digitalrebar/doc/arch/services/containers.rst

 Collection of Container-based Services
 --------------------------------------

-Digital Rebar operates all the infrastructure management functions in Docker containers; consequently, an environment that can run Docker (this includes Macs) must be used.
+Digital Rebar runs all of its the infrastructure management functions in Docker containers.
+Consequently, an environment that can run Docker (including Macs) must be used.

 +---------------------------------+--------------------------------------------------------+
 + Container                       + Purpose                                                |